 - one is to be nominated by the Minister who administers the State Owned Corporations Act 1989, to represent State owned corporations

-- one is to be a member or officer of either House of Parliament nominated jointly by the President of the Legislative Council and the Speaker of the Legislative Assembly, and
+- one is to be a member or officer of either House of Parliament nominated jointly by the President of the Legislative Council and the Speaker of the Legislative Assembly

 - one is to be a judge of a court of the State nominated by the Chief Justice of New South Wales.

-One of the members is to be appointed Chairperson of the Board and the members of the Board elect a Deputy Chairperson.
-Appointment is for a term of up to three years and members may hold office for no more than two consecutive terms.
+One of the members is to be appointed Chairperson of the Board and the members of the Board may elect a Deputy Chairperson.

 Ms Anne Henderson, AM (Chairperson)